vjain143/wikipoc/docs/preparation-kit/Star Approach Examples - NJ.md

 * (T) Task was to streamline the process to make all its system across organization to connect to BCM.
 So, that if there is a change in product or services, it will be updated at BCM and will be applied all across the organization
 * (A) BCM introduced integration to solve this.
 So now using the integration, all the systems and depts were made to talk to each other and share the data
 For Example:
-* (R) So, after integrating to boos BCM, system was organized and overhead of updating it everywhere get minimized.
+* (R) So, after integrating to boots BCM, system was organized and overhead of updating it everywhere get minimized.
 * Workflow:
   * Prerequisite: IMI system provides product, price and stock information to WCS
   * User requests goes to WCS (Websphere Commerce System)